 - A bell or chime to call time.
 I prefer a chime.
 Tibetan finger cymbals are also cool.

-- Set a table with a combination of healthy and unhealthy choices: fruit, veggies, finger food, chips, and what not.
+- Set a table with a combination of healthy and unhealthy choices: fruit, veggies, finger food, chips and what not.
 Include favorite beverages.
-Design the setup for persons with mobility disabilities.
+Design the setup for people with mobility disabilities.
 Oh yes, chocolate!

 - Lots of it.

 - Cash for tipping.
-You will need tips to say “Thank you” to custodians, chefs, wait staff, and parking attendants.
+You will want to thank custodians, chefs, waitstaff and parking attendants.
 Be generous.

 - Business cards.